Factbox: Ebola cases in the United States

 The following are details of cases of the hemorrhagic fever seen in the United States:

-Dr. Craig Spencer, 33, returned to New York City after treating Ebola victims in Guinea for Doctors Without Borders.
-He tested positive for Ebola on Oct.
-23. Earlier that day, a specially trained team wearing protective gear transported Spencer to Bellevue Hospital from his Manhattan apartment.

 Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
 Officials announced Oct.
 12 that Pham had been infected with the virus.
-She was moved to the National Institutes of Health in Bethesda, Maryland, where officials have said she is in good condition.
+She was moved to the National Institutes of Health in Bethesda, Maryland, where officials have said she is in fair and stable condition.

 A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus, which spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.
-She was transferred to Emory University Hospital in Atlanta.
-Vinson’s family said the CDC and hospital can no longer detect the virus in her body.
+She was transferred to Emory University Hospital in Atlanta, where she is doing well, according to an ABC News interview with her mother.

 Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease outside of Texas even as U.S. health officials say the risk of transmission is low.